steqeq/0000/docs/reference/env-variables.rst

         | 1: Enable

     * - | ``ROC_USE_FGS_KERNARG``
-        | Use fine grain kernel arguments segment for supported ASICs.
+        | Enables use of fine grain kernel arguments segment for supported ASICs.
       - ``1``
       - | 0: Disable
         | 1: Enable